mrcampbell/stax-refund-service/README.md

 This is a Refund Service that lists Payments and Refund Statuses and accepts Refund Requests on behalf of a customer.

 This project is simply for demonstration, and some parts are left undone, but documented, for brevity.
-This service normally wouldn't have need for a database, and would normally map requests to services like a 1st or 3rd Party Authenticator, and a Banking Service, I just added a SQLite Database to simulate the persistance of a downstream service.
+This service normally wouldn't have need for a database, and would normally map requests to services like a 1st or 3rd Party Authenticator, and a Banking Service, I just added a SQLite Database to simulate the persistence of a downstream service.

 The Database (on startup) is reset and populated with Payments and Refunds.
 To refresh the database, simply restart the server.

-### Architectual Diagram
+### Architectural Diagram

 ![alt text](docs/app-structure-diagram.png)

-Note that the "Clouds" in the diagram are non-existant, but hypothetical resources we would be calling, and the dotted lines indicate paths to those non-existant resources.
+Note that the "Clouds" in the diagram are non-existent, but hypothetical resources we would be calling, and the dotted lines indicate paths to those non-existent resources.

 I'm using SQLite to simulate that intended downstream behavior, and those connections are indicated with solid arrows.